-Economic operators that are required to submit Intrastat declaration are selected on the basis of the values contained on their VAT returns and the recapitulative declarations regarding intra-community deliveries and aquisitions of goods (form 390 - VIES).
+Economic operators that are required to submit Intrastat declaration are selected on the basis of the values contained on their VAT returns and the recapitulative declarations regarding intra-EU deliveries/acquisitions (form 390 - VIES).
 Thus, using the VAT and VIES data compared with data reported in the Intrastat declarations, INS can identify economic operators with Intra-EU trade, the volume of this trade and, therefore, to check whether economic operators obliged to participate in Intrastat did not fulfill this obligation.

-However, the values on the VAT return / the recapitulative declaration regarding intra-community deliveries and acquisitions of goods (form 390 - VIES) and on the Intrastat declarations may differ depending on the nature of operations.
+However, the values on the VAT return / the recapitulative declaration regarding intra-EU deliveries/acquisitions of goods (form 390 - VIES) and on the Intrastat declarations may differ depending on the nature of operations.

-For example, the intra-EU imports of goods for processing under contract should be reported for Intrastat, but not declared for recapitulative declaration regarding intra-community deliveries and aquisitions of goods (form 390 - VIES) neither for VAT return.
+For example, the intra-EU imports of goods for processing under contract should be reported for Intrastat, but not declared for recapitulative declaration regarding intra-EU deliveries/ acquisitions (form 390 - VIES) neither for VAT return.

-Intra-EU exports of goods after processing under contract should be reported for Intrastat at the total value, while for the recapitulative declaration regarding intra-community deliveries and acquisitions of goods (form 390 - VIES) and VAT return, economic operators must declare only the cost of processing activity (labor) in sections of their "Services" (See for further details Chapter 5.
+Intra-EU exports of goods after processing under contract should be reported for Intrastat at the total value, while for the recapitulative declaration regarding intra-EU deliveries/acquisitions (form 390 - VIES) and VAT return, economic operators must declare only the cost of processing activity (labor) in sections of their "Services" (See for further details Chapter 5.
 Processing activity of goods).